MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 11. In the Navigation pane, under **Admin centers** select **Azure Active Directory**.
 The Microsoft Entra admin center opens.

-12. In the Microsoft Entra admin center, in the navigation pane, select **Users**.
+12. In the Microsoft Entra admin center, in the navigation pane, select **Users** and in the expanded menu that appears select **All users**.

     > Take note of the users that already exist as members of the Azure AD domain.
-Each user is enabled as indicated on the **Account enabled** column.
-The **Directory synced** column states **No** for all current users.
+The **On-premises sync enabled** column states **No** for all current users.
 This indicates that each user was created directly in Azure AD and not synchronized from an on-premises directory service.

 13. On the **Users | All users** page, select **New user** then select **Create new user**.

-14. On the **New User** page, ensure that **Create user** is selected, enter the following:
+14. On the **Create new user** page, enter the following:

     - User Principal Name: **`ereeve`**
     - Display Name: **Edmund Reeve**